spaceml-org/georeader/README.md

 ## Getting started

 > Read from a Sentinel-2 image a fixed size subimage on an specific `lon,lat` location.
-It reads directly from the [public Google Cloud bucket](https://cloud.google.com/storage/docs/public-datasets/sentinel-2?hl=es-419):
+It reads directly from the [S2 public Google Cloud bucket](https://cloud.google.com/storage/docs/public-datasets/sentinel-2?hl=es-419):

 ```python
 # This snippet requires: